ncn-foreigners/blocking/README.md

 ## Description

-An R package that aims to block records for data deduplication and record linkage (a.k.a. entity resolution) based on [approximate nearest neighbours algorithms (ANN)](https://en.wikipedia.org/wiki/Nearest_neighbor_search) and graphs (via the `igraph` package).
+This R package is designed to block records for data deduplication and record linkage (also known as entity resolution) using [approximate nearest neighbours algorithms (ANN)](https://en.wikipedia.org/wiki/Nearest_neighbor_search) and graphs (via the `igraph` package).

-Currently supports the following R packages that binds to specific ANN
+It supports the following R packages that bind to specific ANN
 algorithms:

 - [rnndescent](https://cran.r-project.org/package=rnndescent) (default,